mdsufz/MuDoGeR/README.md

 The different steps of the module 2 are shown in Figure 3 and excecuted with the scripts find in the following hyperlink: ![Pipeline for recovery of Prokaryotic Metagenome-Assembled Genomes](https://github.com/mdsufz/MuDoGeR/blob/master/Manual_MuDoGeR.md#module-2-pipelines-for-prokaryotic-genome-recovery).

+ The steps of Module 2 can be summarized as following:

 * **(2.a)** Binning with **MaxBin2**, **metaBAT2**, and **CONCOCT**.
 * **(2.b)** Dereplication of bins for prior bin refinement.
 The completeness/contamination parameters have been set to 50/10 for Bacteria and 40/30 for archaea.